joeytwiddle/significant-white-space/README.md

   - You can still express short { ... } blocks on-one-line if you want to, but don't mix things up.
 Specifically do not follow a curly by text and then newline and indent.
 That mid-line curly will not be stripped, whilst the indent will cause a new one to be injected.

-  - Semicolon injection's inability to detect multi-line comments and appended comments can cause them to appear unwantedly.
+  - Semicolon injection's inability to detect multi-line comments and trailing comments can cause them to appear unwantedly.
 (SWS's algorithm basically works one line at a time, with a lookahead for the indent of the next non-empty line.)
 You can either stick with a strict single-line comment style, or try to stop caring about odd semicolons appearing in comments!

+  - Trailing comments no longer get semicolons appended to them, but you need to put the semicolon before the comment, as none is injected.

   - I have not thought about how one would declare a typedef struct.
 I suppose that might work fine.